meihab/comp423-course-notes/docs/tutorials/go-setup.md

 (B) Check your default branch name with the subcommand `git branch`.

 !!!
 Note
     Old versions of git choose the name `master` for the primary branch, but these days `main` is the standard name.
-You can rename your default branch to main using the following command: `git branch -M main`
+You should rename your default branch to main using the following command: `git branch -M main`

 (C) Push your local commits to the GitHub repository:
 ``` bash
 git push --set-upstream origin main
 ```

+!!!
+Note
+      The --set-upstream flag sets up the main branch to track the remote branch, meaning future pushes and pulls can be done without specifying the branch name and just writing git push origin when working on your local main branch.
+This long flag has a corresponding -u short flag.

 (D) Back in your web browser, refresh your GitHub repository to see that the same commit you made locally has now been pushed to remote.
 You can use git log locally to see the commit ID and message which should match the ID of the most recent commit on GitHub.
 This is the result of pushing your changes to your remote repository.